minio/docs/source/installation/deploy-minio-distributed.rst

 Deployment may exhibit unpredictable performance if nodes have heterogeneous hardware or software configurations.
-Workloads that benefit from storing aged data on lower-cost hardware should instead deploy a dedicated "warm" or "cold" MinIO deployment and :ref:`transition <minio-lifecycle-management-transition>` data to that tier.
+Workloads that benefit from storing aged data on lower-cost hardware should instead deploy a dedicated "warm" or "cold" MinIO deployment and :ref:`transition <minio-lifecycle-management-tiering>` data to that tier.

 Erasure Coding Parity